Lake Nash Station: Establishment under John Costello

+Development during the 20th century

 The area was subjected to severe flooding in 1901 when Lake Nash experienced over 10 in of rain in a single day, with the Georgina River running at almost record high levels.
-Costello sold the property in 1905.

 The area was inundated with 12 in of rain in 1909, enough to get all the rivers running and reopen closed stock routes.

 In 1915 the station was acquired by the Queensland National Pastoral Company, which had been formed to take over the pastoral properties owned by the Queensland National Bank.
 The company had raised capital of £850,000 and had invested in properties totalling 9362 sqmiin area, of which Lake Nash comprised 2808 sqmi.

 Two Aboriginal men known as Dynamite Joe and Paddy Fraser were arguing over a woman when Joe attacked Fraser with an axe causing severe abdominal injuries.
 Fraser died en route to Cloncurry from internal injuries.
 Joe made his escape but was later caught and sent back to Lake Nash for trial.

 In 1917 some 800 head of cattle were stolen from the station with two men, Thomas Hanlan and James Wickham, being arrested after they were found in possession of 200 of the stolen cattle near Frew River.
 Both men were found to be guilty and sentenced to five years hard labour and fined £100.

 By 1923 the size of the property was estimated at 3400 sqmi and was one of the larger runs in the Northern Territory, although it was dwarfed by the largest of the day, Victoria River Downs, which occupied 13100 sqmi.